ncbi/cxx-toolkit/pages/ch_compress.md

 ================================================

-### Introduction
+## Introduction

 **The Compression API** `xcompress`:  [include](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/source/include/util/compress/) \| [src](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/source/src/util/compress/api/)

 To support data compression and decompression the C++ Toolkit have the [Compression API](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/group__Compression.html), a collection of classes that provide uniform way to compress and decompress data in memory, files and standard [streams](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/group__CompressionStreams.html) using different compression algorithms.
-Such support based on using third party libraries:
+Such support is based on using third party libraries:

 -    bzip2 - [http://www.bzip.org/](http://www.bzip.org/)
 -    lzo - [http://www.oberhumer.com/opensource/lzo/](http://www.oberhumer.com/opensource/lzo/)
 -    zlib - [http://zlib.org/](http://zlib.org/)

-The C++ Toolkit tries to use system version of these libraries installed on host.
+C++ Toolkit tries to use system version of these libraries installed on host.
 If they are missing though, then the embedded versions of `bzip2` and `zlib` will be automatically used instead. `lzo` is supported as a pure 3-rd party package.

-### Chapter Outline
+## Chapter Outline

 The following is an outline of the topics presented in this chapter: